johnsc1/ccal-web/README.md

 At the conclusion of the third iteration, the website's support of the thesis is minimal but present.
 The state of the website at this point is relatively plain and straightforward, much like tool documentation in programming.
 It is aesthetically important for the website to reflect both tool documentation from computer science and approaches from LIS/archives since the website exists in the interdisciplinary space between both disciplines.
 To better support the thesis, there needs to be a motion toward LIS/archives in the design.

-**For this iteration TODO: 1. add more to annotated bib, 2. add screenshots of examples**

 ##### Iteration 4
 At this time, the project is in its third iteration.
 Information on he fourth iteration is forthcoming.
 At this time, this section is focused on outlining some goals.